cartersocha/derek-vibe/SPEC.md

 - Create, read, update, delete campaigns
 - Associate campaigns with one or more organizations via the `organization_campaigns` join table; UI lets users toggle organization affiliations without duplicating campaign data
+- Associate campaigns with characters through the `campaign_characters` join table; create/edit forms surface a multi-select that writes to Supabase via server actions while de-duplicating selections
 - List all campaigns with session count, filtered by the active organization when one is selected
 - View campaign details with associated sessions and any organizations they belong to
 - Optional campaign assignment (sessions can exist without campaigns) still applies; affiliation records update automatically when linking or unlinking sessions and campaigns inside an organization
 - Campaigns display:
   - Name and description
+  - Editable created date (date-only); create/edit forms present the field alongside organization, session, and character selectors in a two-by-two grid for faster data entry
   - Total sessions count
   - Created and last updated dates
   - List of all sessions in campaign